 Not only is it ridiculously simple, but there is also practically no work involved.
-You basically spread pesto on salmon fillets and pop it in the oven.
+You just spread pesto on salmon fillets and pop them in the oven.

 Bonus: This Baked Pesto Salmon recipe requires only a few ingredients: salmon, lemon, salt, pesto, and olive oil.
 And if you use skin-on salmon, you'll only need four ingredients as the olive oil is only needed for skinless salmon to prevent it from sticking.

 I prefer wild-caught Alaskan salmon or farmed Atlantic salmon in an indoor recirculating tank or farmed Chinook salmon in a Marine net pen.
 When picking salmon, I like to look for a label that shows that the fish has been eco-certified by the Marine Stewardship Council and/or Aquaculture Stewardship Council.

 Olive oil: You only need olive oil when you're using skinless salmon fillets.
-You can also use avocado oil.
+Avocado oil can also be used.
 When using fillets with skin, skip the olive oil since the salmon has enough natural oils already in it to keep it from sticking.

 Lemon: Fresh lemon juice is preferred, but you can also use bottled lemon juice (as you can see in the video) since it's easy to keep in the pantry or fridge.
 Either will work, but you really need the lemon in my opinion.
 If you forget, feel free to use another citrus juice; even white or red wine vinegar could work.

 - salmon 4 skin-on fillets: $8.99